Clement-Jean/clement-jean.github.io/_posts/2023-03-30-parse_go_module_files.md

 We now have our Go version at runtime and we can use it for logging, selecting features, ...

+# The Problem

+Obviously, what we saw is far from great.
+What if we compile our go project to binary and the go.mod is not around anymore.
+Well, basically it doesn't work.

+I'm presenting to you this idea because combined with the right tool to build your project, you can actually embed the version inside your binary.
+This can be done with ldflags (check [Alex Ellis blog post](https://blog.alexellis.io/inject-build-time-vars-golang/) on the subject).
+But this can also be done with Bazel and [stamping](https://bazel.build/docs/user-manual#workspace-status).
+If you are interested in knowing how to do that, let me know.

 # Conclusion

 In this short post, we saw how to get the go version on which a go project is compiled at runtime.
 This can be used in multiple ways, but the use case that has come to me is mostly logging.
 I hope this is interesting for you.